Dynamic NOMA-Based Computation Offloading in Vehicular Platoons: Algorithm Design

 We now proceed by first reformulating the original optimization task of (\ref{op1}) into a new online optimization problem based on the Lyapunov optimization method, where the system decisions $\mathbf{P}(t),\ \mathbf{w}(t)$, and $\mathbf{f}(t)$ are determined solely by the system state of the current TS.
-The general procedures of converting this kind of dynamic optimization problem into an online optimization problem by leveraging Lyapunov's method are summarized as follows: \begin{itemize} \item \textbf{Step 1}: Define the Lyapunov function that involves all actual or virtual queues constructed to reflect the current state of them, such as the task queues of all vehicles in our model considered. \item \textbf{Step 2}: The Lyapunov drift is appropriately adjusted for guaranteeing the stability of the queues constructed in Step 1.
-For example, the Lyapunov drift will be increased when the task queues of the vehicles become too long. \item \textbf{Step 3}: The Lyapunov drift-plus-penalty function regarded as the new optimization objective is formulated by appropriately weighting the conditional Lyapunov drift and the primary optimization OF. \end{itemize}
+The general procedures of converting this kind of dynamic optimization problem into an online optimization problem by leveraging Lyapunov's method are summarized as follows: \begin{itemize} \item \textbf{Step 1}: Define the Lyapunov function that involves all actual or virtual queues constructed to reflect the current state of them, such as the average energy consumption of all vehicles in our model considered. \item \textbf{Step 2}: The Lyapunov drift is appropriately adjusted for guaranteeing the stability of the queues constructed in Step 1.
+For example, the Lyapunov drift will be increased when the energy consumption of vehicles becomes large. \item \textbf{Step 3}: The Lyapunov drift-plus-penalty function regarded as the new optimization objective is formulated by appropriately weighting the conditional Lyapunov drift and the primary optimization OF. \end{itemize}

 Based on the above steps, the long-term utility and long-term constraints can be removed from the problem formulated, which simplifies the algorithmic design.
 Furthermore, the performance gap between the optimal solution of the primary problem and the solution of the reformulated problem can be rendered arbitrarily small, as proven in \cite{Neely2010}.
-Here, we adopt the Lyapunov-based method of \cite{Neely2010} for designing an online algorithm to approximately apportion the computing and communication resources for all vehicles in the vehicular platoon.
+Here, we adopt the Lyapunov-based method for designing an online algorithm to approximately apportion the computing and communication resources for all vehicles in the vehicular platoon.